peaceiris/actions-label-commenter/README.md

 ## Label Commenter Action

-Label triggered GitHub Actions for commenting on issues or pull requests, then close or reopen those.
+This action is one of label triggered GitHub Actions for posting a template message.
+After commenting, it can automatically close or reopen issues.
+Of course, it also can manage pull requests.

 This Action was submitted to the [GitHub Actions Hackathon](https://github.blog/2020-02-27-were-challenging-you-to-create-your-very-own-github-actions/).